 This course is available for all transplant fellows.
 This annual CME accredited symposium has been developed for Transplant Program fellows in collaboration with the University of Toronto Department of Immunology to provide clinical-based knowledge of immunology as it relates to solid organ transplantation.
 Offered bi-annually, fellows are able to register to attend in person or online.
-Next course to be offered in 2018.

 This monthly workshop series is held specifically for Transplant Program fellows.
 Invited speakers address the specific needs of fellows and cover the range of topics related to transplantation.
 For example, in previous workshops, guest speakers have come from Dermatology, the HLA typing laboratory, History of Medicine and the Transplant Program.
 Presentations are followed by lively discussion.
 This workshop series is organized by